SAP-archive/cloud-cf-furnitureshop-documentation/README.md

 ### Wishlist and Ordering service
 First, we will have a Wishlist service for Franck to publish his Wishlist.
 This application will be built using:
-- Application Programming Model of SAP Cloud Platform using the tooling - SAP Web IDE Full-Stack
+- Application Programming Model of SAP Cloud Platform using SAP Web IDE Full-Stack
 - For data persistence, this application will utilize SAP HANA
-- For the front-end, this application will use the SAP Web IDE Full-stack capability to use SAPUI5 templates.
+- For the front-end, this application will use SAPUI5 templates, available as a SAP Web IDE Full-stack capability.

-Next, we will build upon the Wishlist service to add Ordering capabilities, for which it is required to fetch certain data from the on-premise backend systems such as pricing.
-In order to connect to the backend system, this step will involve consuming various technical services of Cloud Foundry environment of SAP Cloud Platform such as - connectivity, destination and xsuaa.
+Next, we will build upon the Wishlist service to add Ordering capabilities, for which, it is required to fetch certain data, such as product price, from on-premise backend systems.
+In order to connect to the backend system, this step will involve consuming various technical services from SAP Cloud Platform Cloud Foundry environment such as - connectivity, destination and xsuaa.

 ### Rating and Tweet Services
 In order to seek ratings from customers like Mary and also involve additional customers via social channels, we will build a couple of services.

-First, we will have a Node.js based Rating service which uses
+First, we will have a Node.js based Ratings service which uses
-- a simple front-end using SAPUI5 template for Mary to provide her rating / comments
+- A simple front-end using a SAPUI5 template, for Mary to provide her ratings / comments
-- PostgreSQL backing service for persisting the rating / comments data.
+- PostgreSQL backing service for persisting the ratings / comments.

-To engage other customers and seek greater customer input for rating the items, we will add a Tweet service that posts a message on store's twitter account whenever a customer (like Mary) provides rating / comment on any item in Franck's Wishlist.
+To engage other customers and seek greater customer input for rating the items, we will add a Tweet service that posts a message on the store's twitter account whenever a customer (like Mary) reviews any item in Franck's Wishlist.
 This service is also built using Node.js.
-For the communication between the Rating service and the Tweet service, we will use the RabbitMQ backing service.
+For the communication between the Ratings service and the Tweet service, we will use RabbitMQ backing service.

 ## Exercises